Chicon (MH484r)

 Glyph or Iconographic Image Description:

-This simplex glyph plus notation, acting like a compound, is drawn in black ink and stands for the personal name, Chicon.
+This simplex glyph plus notation, acting like a compound, is drawn in black ink and stands for the personal name, Chicon (perhaps "Seven").
 It has two components.
 One is a horizontal row of seven (chicome) round dots (or small, filled-in circles).
 Below the dots is an upright ceramic pot or jug (comitl) which phonetically reinforces that this name (the number) ends in -con.
 Another example of the name Chicon, below, shows just seven upright lines that are joined at the bottom by a horizontal lines.
 In that case, the comitl was not added.

 Description, Credit: